bannersamuelson/Cevap/README.md

 date_added: "2015-05-05 14:27:54"
 date_last_updated: "2018-02-08 08:09:52"
 deck: "Various football players are already duking it out for the rights to be named the cover athlete for this year's Madden release." . . .
-## Wireframes

-Upload images of your wireframes to an image hosting site or add them to an assets folder in your repo and link them here with a description of each specific wireframe.
+<h2>Wireframes</h2>

 [Link to wireframe on Figma](https://www.figma.com/file/8T49Yi7EM6A59cnXE8Ig9g/Wireframe-p1?node-id=0%3A1)

-### MVP/PostMVP
+### MVP

-- Be able to search a databse for games
+- Be able to search a database for games
-- A list of games will populate based on the search
+- A list of games will populate based on the search including title/release date and img
+- add a "learn more function"
 - A "my games" will be added for you to save favorite games
 - A "library" tab will revert back to the previous search
 - phone screens will be functional.